alfahami/JavaScript-From-Begining/README.md

 # JavaScript-From-Begining
-Learning materials and notes from Modern JavaScript From the Begining with Brad Traversy
+Learning materials and self  notes from Modern JavaScript From the Begining with Brad Traversy